 Of course, it's good to have at least a rough idea of other bedding materials before making your decision.
 Brushed cotton fabric is similar to flannel in terms of texture and how it's made.
 Flannel bedding can be made of cotton, wool, or synthetic fibers.
 The woven fabric is brushed with fine wires to raise the fibers and create a napped effect.

 Brushed Cotton vs Flannel: What’s the Difference

 So, what's the difference between flannel and brushed cotton?
 This fabric is technically a type of flannel, but unlike traditional flannel, it's usually only brushed on one side.
-It’s also typically not as thick as flannel.
+Parachute's Brushed Cotton is brushed on both sides -- making it extra soft.
+It’s also not as thick as flannel.
 This makes it the perfect balance of breathable and warm.

 Brushed Cotton vs. Percale, Sateen, and Linen

 Then there's percale cotton, which has a crisp, cool feel reminiscent of high-end hotel bedding.
 Another option is sateen, a silky-smooth cotton fabric with a satin weave and a subtle sheen.
 Linen is another naturally sourced fabric known for its ability to get softer over time.
 Made from flax fibers, the material is slightly stronger and heavier than cotton but also breezy and breathable.

 Brushed cotton is ideal for people who love the classic look of percale but want something a little softer and cozier.
 The fabric also appeals to those who like sateen but prefer a slightly lighter material.
 Not too hot, not too cool, undeniably snuggly and lightweight with a tasteful appearance, brushed cotton bedding checks all the boxes, making it a top choice for year-round use.